Judge's ruling allows Harvard to continue enrolling international students for now

 STEVE INSKEEP, HOST:

 A judge says Harvard University may continue enrolling international students, at least for now.
-A federal judge granted a preliminary injunction, which has the same effect as a temporary restraining order did last week - the Trump administration may not revoke the university's ability to issue student visas.
+A federal judge granted a preliminary injunction, which has the same effect as a temporary restraining order did last week - the Trump administration may not revoke student visas.
 NPR's Elissa Nadworny is covering this story.
 Elissa, good morning.

 ELISSA NADWORNY, BYLINE: Good morning.